geneukum/ember-show/README.md

 # ember-show

-[Short description of the addon.]
+[Ember modifier](https://github.com/ember-modifier/ember-modifier) to toggle showing/hiding an element.

+The difference between this and conditionally rendering content via the `if`/`unless` helpers is that an element marked with the `show` modifier will always be rendered and remain in the DOM; the `show` modifier only toggles the display property of the element.

 ## Compatibility

-* Ember.js v3.28 or above
+- Ember.js v3.28 or above
-* Ember CLI v3.28 or above
+- Ember CLI v3.28 or above
-* Node.js v14 or above
+- Node.js v14 or above

 ## Installation